 So far, we have looked at the bad news.
-God is holy, we not, and God is angry with us.
+God is holy, we are not, and God is angry with us.
 That is some pretty grave news.
-It certainly does not sound very encouraging but let us change the tone of this discussion.
+It certainly does not sound very encouraging, but let us change the tone of this discussion.
 First John 4:7-10 & 13-16 says,

 Beloved, let us love one another, for love is from God; and everyone who loves is born of God and knows God.
 The one who does not love does not know God, for God is love.
 By this the love of God was manifested in us, that God has sent His only begotten Son into the world so that we might live through Him.
 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins ...
 By this we know that we abide in Him and He in us, because He has given us of His Spirit.
 We have seen and testify that the Father has sent the Son to be the Savior of the world.
 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God.
 We have come to know and have believed the love which God has for us.
 God is love, and the one who abides in love abides in God, and God abides in him.

-Next to John 3:16, there is probably no verse in the Bible that is more familiar to a 21st Century audience than First John 4:16.
-"God is love."
-God is agapei in Greek.
+Next to John 3:16, there is probably no verse in the Bible that is more familiar to a 21st Century audience than First John 4:16: "God is love."
+God is agape in Greek.
 God is unconditional, unmerited, unearned, unrelenting love.

-Agapei was love for love's sake.
-It was love that was given even though there was no love expected in return, and First John 4 says that God is just that.
+Agape was love for love's sake.
+It was love that was given even though there was no love expected in return.
+First John 4 says that God is just that.
 He is love for love’s sake.
 He is unconditional love.
 And verse 14 says that He sent Jesus into the world to show it.
 Jesus came to us because God is love.

-And here is what this has to do with the Gospel: Jesus Christ was God living as a man.
+Here is what this has to do with the Gospel: Jesus Christ was God, living as a man.
 He was born of a virgin and, as such, He was born sinless.
-And all throughout His life, He remained sinless.
+All throughout His life, He remained sinless.
 He never sinned, so whereas we broke God's law, Jesus did not.
 Whereas we coveted our neighbor's possessions, Jesus did not.
 Where we gossiped and lied and lusted and stole, Jesus did none of that.
 He was holy as God is holy.
 In regards to personal holiness, Jesus scored a perfect 100% every day of His life.

-And, with that perfect holiness, He allowed God the Father to punish Him on the cross.
+Despite that perfect holiness, He allowed God the Father to punish Him on the cross.
 At the cross, God took all His anger and fury and hatred towards our sins and He killed Jesus Christ with it.
-Isaiah 53:10 says that He crushed Him with it.
-He broke Him with it as the Hebrew word indicates.
+Isaiah 53:10 says that He crushed Him with it: the Hebrew word indicates He broke Him with it.